 Brattleboro is a somewhat small town located in the state of Vermont.
 With a population of 11,679 people and three constituent neighborhoods, Brattleboro is the seventh largest community in Vermont.
-Brattleboro has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Brattleboro has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Brattleboro is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Brattleboro is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Brattleboro who work in management occupations (13.41%), sales jobs (10.46%), and teaching (9.62%).
+There are especially a lot of people living in Brattleboro who work in management occupations (13.80%), teaching (10.45%), and office and administrative support (10.18%).

-The education level of Brattleboro citizens is very high relative to the national average among all cities (21.84%): 35.78% of adults in Brattleboro have a bachelor's degree or even advanced degree.
+The population of Brattleboro is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.51% of adults in Brattleboro have a bachelor's degree or even advanced degree.

-The per capita income in Brattleboro in 2010 was $26,930, which is middle income relative to Vermont, and upper middle income relative to the rest of the US.
-This equates to an annual income of $107,720 for a family of four.
+The per capita income in Brattleboro in 2010 was $26,834, which is lower middle income relative to Vermont, and upper middle income relative to the rest of the US.
+This equates to an annual income of $107,336 for a family of four.
 However, Brattleboro contains both very wealthy and poor people as well.

 The people who call Brattleboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brattleboro residents report their race to be White, followed by Asian.
-Important ancestries of people in Brattleboro include Irish, German, French , and Polish.
+Important ancestries of people in Brattleboro include Irish, German, Italian, and French .